Scholarships and Financial Aid

-KU students who qualify for financial aid in the form of Stafford and/or other loans, Pell or SEOG Grants, and scholarships may apply the aid to the cost of a Study Abroad Program.
+KU students who currently qualify for financial aid in the form of Stafford and/or other loans, Pell or SEOG Grants, KU and outside scholarships may apply the aid to the cost of a Study Abroad Program.

 Limited supplemental scholarships are available to KU degree seeking students through the Office of Study Abroad.
 See the OSA Scholarships section for more information.

-For other scholarship opportunities please view our OSA Scholarship Handbook (pdf).
+For other scholarship opportunities please view our scholarship page as well as our OSA Scholarship Handbook (pdf).